jftuga/universe/parse_centos7_server_install.md

     db.createUser( { user: "mngRWtesterdb", pwd: "ReadWritePass0246", roles: [{ role:"readWrite", db: "testerdb" } ] } )
 ````

-- If you need to change a password:
+- If you need to change a password (see also: https://docs.mongodb.com/v3.2/tutorial/manage-users-and-roles/), run the following command:

 ```
     use admin